The Mass Gap Approach to QCD: The mass-shell

-on the mass-shell and at any $\tilde{\epsilon}$.
-It is in agreement with (5.12) on the mass-shell, which does not depend on the gauge choice at all as well.
-At the same time, the expression (B4) coincides with (5.13) on the mass-shell which has been derived in unitary gauge ${\tilde\lambda}^{-1} = 0$.
-In its turn it is agreed with (B2) at $\tilde{\epsilon}= 0$ or, equivalently, ${\tilde\lambda}^{-1} = 0$, see (B3).
-It is worse emphasizing that (B4) coincides with the free massive gluon propagator (A3) in the canonical gauge ${\tilde\lambda}^{-1} = \infty$.
-Thus, one can conclude that in all gauges, apart from the t'Hooft\,--\,Feynman gauge ${\tilde\lambda}^{-1}=1$ (see below), the free massive gluon propagator (B4) has unacceptable behavior in the pertirbative, $q^2 \rightarrow \infty$, limit.
-It is explicitly shown just in (A3) and see Figure 3 as well.
+since in this case the combination $Z_3 {\tilde Z}^{-1}_3 = 1$ in eq.~(8.3).
+It is in agreement with eq.~(5.12) on the mass-shell, which does not depend on the gauge choice at all as well.
+At the same time, eq.~(8.4) coincides with the expression (5.13) on the mass-shell which has been derived in unitary gauge ${\tilde\lambda}^{-1} = 0$.
+In its turn it is agreed with eq.~(8.1) at $\tilde{\epsilon}= 0$ or, equivalently, ${\tilde\lambda}^{-1} = 0$, see eq.~(8.2).
+It is worth emphasizing that eq.~(8.4) coincides with the free massive gluon propagator (7.3) in the canonical gauge ${\tilde\lambda}^{-1} = \infty$.
+Thus, one concludes that the free massive gluon propagator (5.12) on the mass-shell, which equivalent to eq.~(8.4), has unacceptable behavior in the PT $q^2 \rightarrow \infty$ limit, explicitly seen in Fig. 3, and such behavior does not depend on any gauge choice.

-Let us now investigate this problem for the full massive gluon propagator (B1), combining it with the perturbative gluon propagator (5.17) in order to construct the expression, having the same 'physics' as (B1) on the mass-shell, and the same asymptotic as (5.17) has in the perturbation limit.
-For this purpose, it makes sense to consider the identity as follows:

-where $D^{PT}_{\mu\nu}(q)$ is given by the expression (5.17), while $D^R_{\mu\nu}(q)$ is present in (B1).
-Here $f(q^2/M^2_g)$ is the dimensionless function of its argument, having no singularity on the mass-shell: otherwise remaining arbitrary, so that on the mass-shell this function becomes simply arbitrary but finite constant, denoted as $A$ below.